Maintenance and Migration

 Copy the Source project settings, and set them as the Destination settings.

-Copy the Destination project keys back into the Destination settings
+Copy the Destination project keys back into the Destination settings.

-The following shell command performs all of the steps above, and can be used to migrate project settings from one project into another while maintaining the same API Keys for future migrations.
+The following shell command performs all of the steps above, and can be used to migrate project settings from one project into another while maintaining the same API Keys for future migrations:

-Create a new project within Form.io
+Create a new project within Form.io.

-Create an API Key within this project by going to the Project Settings | Stage Settings | API Keys
+Create an API Key within this project by going to the Project Settings > Stage Settings > API Settings.

-You will need to make sure you replace {PROJECTNAME}
+Make sure you replace {PROJECTNAME}

 and {APIKEY}